Matthew 19

 They want to serve the kingdom of God without being tied down to a wife and the responsibilities and time commitment that would take.
 So, by choice, they remained single.

 Jesus said, ‘not everybody can accept that’, Matthew 19:11.
 God designed man to be married but when a man marries, here are the requirements that Jesus says he must meet.
+He cannot dismiss his wife for any old reason in the book and go out and marry someone else.

+If they dismiss their wife, they must give her a certificate of divorce.
 If they don’t legally divorce her, they commit adultery when they remarry, she commits adultery when she marries and the one who marries her commits adultery because they have never legally been divorced.

 The Distinction Between Putting Away and Divorce